davidmalcolm/gcc-global-state/plan.rst

 see http://docs.python.org/2/extending/embedding.html).

-A plugin that wants to interact with a shared-library build of GCC could potentially get at the universe through the GET_UNIVERSE() macro above.
+A plugin that wants to interact with a shared-library build of GCC could potentially get at the universe through the `g` pointer above.

 Tools